DEQrmichie/heatsource-9/README.md

 3. The column header names can be changed but the data needs to be in the correct column number.
 4. Use the specified units and data formats identified in the control file and input files.
    Example `yyyy-mm-dd hh:mm` is `2001-07-01 16:00`.
-5. An input parameter value that is optional may be left blank although all values with float data type will be assigned as zero.
-The only exception is that canopy depth cannot be zero unless land cover height is also zero.
+5. An input parameter value that is optional may be left blank.
+Optional parameters with float data type are assigned as zero and do not impact model results.
+6. Control key `accretionfile` is optional for hydraulics and temperature runs, when the key is set, section 6.6 field requirements still apply and `NODE_ID` and `STREAM_KM` remain required.

 ### 6.1 CONTROL FILE
 File name: `HeatSource_Control.[xlsx|csv]`